vyedin/theoryofflight/README.md

 ![](https://raw.githubusercontent.com/kallisto/theoryofflight/master/Photos/1.jpg)

 These are the mp3-quality files of Theory of Flight by the Undergraduates.
-This album is available for free download (please see license).
+Singles from this album are available for free download (please see license).

 For high quality downloads or other inquiries please contact nina.vyedin@gmail.com.